constructor-tech/attest-speech-analysis-tool/README.md

 pip install -r requirements.txt
 ```

-### Important Notes
+### Installation Notes

-If you encounter issues with installing PyTorch, please refer to the official [PyTorch installation guide](https://pytorch.org/get-started/locally/).
+1. **PyTorch Installation**: If you encounter issues with installing PyTorch, please refer to the official [PyTorch installation guide](https://pytorch.org/get-started/locally/).

+2. **Espeak Phonemizer**: To use the `espeak-phonemizer` backend for phonemization, you need to install the `espeak-ng` system dependency.
+Detailed installation instructions are available in the [Phonemizer installation guide](https://bootphon.github.io/phonemizer/install.html#dependencies).

 ### Extra Packages